astroumd/lmtoy/docs/algorithms.md

 1. **Stacking**: naively this applies to data such as taken with the RSR.
 Spectra are all taken at the same sky position, and eventually the good spectra will be stacked to gain S/N. This results in a single spectrum, and common formats for output are ECSV and 1D FITS.
+Another word for **stacking** could be **reduction**, i.e. pure 1/sqrt(N) averaging.

 1. **Gridding**: naively this applies to data such as taken with the LSR.
 Spectra at different arbitrary sky positions in a region of the sky are convolved and gridded on a regular grid.
 The common output format for this is the popular 3D FITS cube.
+Stitching together the different bands of the RSR is also an example of **Gridding**

 Advanced topics such as stacking grids, and using IFU type concepts such as used by the MUSE instrument, can be discussed later.